joelberkeley/spidr/tutorials/Dependently-Typed Tensors.md

 -->
 # Dependently-Typed Tensors

-In this tutorial, we look at how spidr uses dependent types, which allow values in types, to provide a well-defined tensor API.
+In this tutorial, we look at how spidr uses dependent types to provide a well-defined tensor API.

 ## What are dependent types?